-SDGs covered in the course are: 1,2,3,4,12,13
+SDGs: 1,2,3,4,12,13

 Spanish

 Instructor: Caucci Von Saucken Jacopo Aldighiero

 The advanced course in Spanish aims at teaching students some fundamental aspects of the Spanish language and of the Hispanic culture.
 Students will be examined by the CLA (B2 level; written and oral comprehension, general knowledge of the language).
 A special attention will be devoted to nowadays problems.